This article was written by the Great Wheal Vor Community and Environment group and was revised in September 2024

 Fig 5 below

-In 1921 the properties and land within the Manor were put up for sale by the Trelawney estate.
-Sales contained the caveat that all minerals and rights of access were still in the ownership of the Manor.
+In 1921 the properties and land within the Manor of Treworlis were put up for sale by the Trelawney estate.
+These sales contained the caveat that all minerals and rights of access were still in the ownership of the Manor.

 Since the closure of mines from 1860 onwards, the area has developed into a quiet residential community with minimal commercial presence.
-It is unlikely that any of the current owners of property and land would have expected the resumption of mining to become a possibility.
+It is unlikely that any of the current owners of property and land would have expected any new mining activity to develop.

 Many sites in the area have been sterilised by the presence of toxic mine tailings and it has only been in the last 25 years that there has been a gradual re-wilding of the landscape.

-Flooding, particularly from mines in slate bordering onto granite, has caused many problems in the history of Great Wheal Vor.
-The period of disuse will have made Cornish Tin’s project expensive and ecologically dangerous.
-The reputed cost of water removal and filtration from the nearby South Crofty tin mine project is estimated to be in excess of £18 million.
+Flooding, particularly from mines in slate bordering onto granite, has caused many problems during the history of Great Wheal Vor.
+The period of disuse would make Cornish Tin’s project expensive and ecologically dangerous to develop.
+At the nearby South Crofty tin mine project, the reputed cost of water removal and filtration is estimated to be in excess of $18 million.

-The Great Wheal Vor Community and Environment Group believe that for the reasons detailed above, the Cornish Tin project is unnecessary, impractical and environmentally unacceptable to our community.
+The Great Wheal Vor Community and Environment Group believe that for the reasons detailed above, any new tin mining activity is unnecessary, impractical and environmentally unacceptable to our community.

 Unnecessary